zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 ## Task 1: Enable Database Vault

-Oracle Database vault comes pre-installed with your Autonomous database on dedicated infrastructure.
-In this lab we will enable Database Vauly (DV), add required user accounts and create a DV realm to secure a set of user tables from priviledged user access.
+Oracle Database vault comes pre-installed with your Autonomous database.
+In this lab we will enable Database Vault (DV), add required user accounts and create a DV realm to secure a set of user tables from privileged user access.

-The HR schema contains multiple tables such as CUSTOMERS table which contains sensitive information and needs to be protected from priviledged users such as the schema owner (user HR) and DBA (user ADMIN).
-But these tables should however be available to the application user (user APPUSER).
+The HR schema contains multiple tables such as CUSTOMERS table which contains sensitive information and needs to be protected from privileged users such as the schema owner (user HR) and DBA (user ADMIN).
+But the data in these tables should be available to the application user (user APPUSER).

    ![](./images/adb-dbv_001.png " ")

 We start with creating the two DV user accounts - DV Owner and DV Account Manager.
 The dv_owner account is mandatory as an owner of DV objects.
 DV account manager is an optional but recommended role.
-Once DV is enabled, the user 'admin' loses its ability to create/drop DB user accounts and that privilege is then with the DV Account Manager role.
+Once DV is enabled, it immediately begins enforcing separation of duties - the user 'ADMIN' loses its ability to create/drop DB user accounts and that privilege is then with the DV Account Manager role.
 While DV Owner can also become DV account manager, it is recommended to maintain separation of duties via two different accounts.

 1. Open a SQL Worksheet on your **ADB Security** as *admin* user